 Assuming you’ve done all your research, and it is time to change, then you should make sure that the transition from one insurance policy and company to another is as smooth as possible.
 Use the following steps as a checklist to make sure that you don’t leave yourself overexposed or financially harmed by the switch.

-No Coverage Gap
+No Lapse in Coverage

 The number one most important step to take is to make sure that your new insurance starts the day that your previous insurance finishes.
 Consider purchasing temporary auto insurance to fill any gaps in coverage.

-Insurance companies look for coverage gaps when building quotes.
+Auto insurance companies look for coverage gaps when building quotes.
 Even a gap of a day may count against you.

 Cancel Your Old Policy (and Payments)